 When I set out to write a series of Advent posts on Boston’s angels I didn’t realize how few there were.
 This makes sense, of course, given the city’s Puritan origins and its rejection of all things that could be considered “Papist” or Catholic.
 Those early Puritan churches were devoid of imagery, whether in paintings or statues.
-The only angel statue in the city outside of a cemetery appears to be the Angel of the Waters, which is a non-religious memorial to a philanthropist.
+One of the few angel statues in the city outside of a cemetery is the Angel of the Waters, which is a non-religious memorial to a philanthropist.

 That makes it all the more interesting that we find not one, but four angels in the church that is one of Boston’s most historic buildings.
 The statues, which are known collectively as Gruchy’s Angels, decorate the organ at Christ Church in the city’s North End.